-Considering the rather vigorous debate (as seen in the multiple postings) regarding the goodness of the constitution, I thought it might be good post a few of the best quotes from the Federalists and Anti-Federalists.
+Considering the rather vigorous debate (as seen in the multiple essays) regarding the goodness of the constitution, I thought it might be good to publish a few of the best quotes from the Federalists and Anti-Federalists.
 I think it’s critically important to remember that each side of the debate in the late 1780s was populated by Americans, each striving to define the common good as inherited from their fathers, needing to be made palatable for the current generation, and ready to be presented as viable to future generations.

 As Dr. Kirk put it so beautifully in his Rights and Duties, all good political decisions come from a compromise of the varying interests in society.
 Any attempt to create perfection on this earth, Kirk reminded us time and time again, results in dreary conformity and vast genocide.

 [Thanks to Bruce Frohnen for his wonderfully edited work on the Anti-Federalists]

 “We may define a republic to be, or at least may bestow that name on, a government which derives all its powers directly or indirectly from the great body of the people; and is administered by persons holding their offices during pleasure, for a limited period, or during good behaviour.
 It is essential to such a government, that it be derived from the great body of the society, not from an inconsiderable proportion, or a favoured class of it; otherwise a handful of tyrannical nobles, exercising their oppressions by a delegation of their powers, might aspire to the rank of republicans, and claim for their government the honourable title of republic.”